This page was last reviewed on January 31, 2018.

 The Fire Department also issues

-Join the junior program for 16 and 17 year olds.
+For information about the junior firefighter program for 16 and 17 year olds contact the Fire Department at 250-336-2531.

 Smoke Alarms Save Lives